 can be written as

 The equation above can be rewritten as a Schrodinger-type equation which reads:

 where the effective potential is given by

-The LQBH potential behavior in relation to the $r$ and $x$ coordinates are, respectively, depicted in the figure \eq{graf1} and \eq{graf2}.
+The LQBH potential behavior in relation to the $r$ and $x$ coordinates are, respectively, depicted in the figures \eq{graf1} and \eq{graf2}.

-As we can observe, the potential \eq{potential} contains quantum gravity contributions to the classical potential found out by Regge and Wheeler.
+As we can observe, the potential \eq{potential} contains quantum gravitational contributions to the classical potential found out by Regge and Wheeler.
 These contributions depend on the LQG parameters such the polymeric parameter and the minimal area value.

-In the next section, we shall analyze how such quantum gravity contributions will affect the gravitational wave spectrum emitted by a LQBH by analyzing its quasinormal modes with the use of the WKB method.
+In the next section, we shall analyze how the quantum gravity contributions from LQBH will affect the gravitational wave spectrum emitted by them.
+In order to do this, we shall analyze its quasinormal modes spectrum with the use of the WKB method.